vsco/dcdr/README.md

 * The [`Server`](#decider-server) for accessing features over HTTP
 * A [`CLI`](#cli) for managing features, watches, and starting the server

-Each of these components are comprised of lower level libraries that you can use to to suit your systems specific needs.
+Each of these components are comprised of lower level libraries that you can use to suit your systems specific needs.

 Decider is built to be adaptable to any backing datastore.
-At the moment only Consul is supported but [Etcd](https://coreos.com/etcd/) and [Redis](http://redis.io/) adapters are in the works.
+At the moment only Consul is supported but [Etcd](https://coreos.com/etcd/), [ZooKeeper](https://zookeeper.apache.org/), and [Redis](http://redis.io/) adapters are in the works.

 ### About Feature Flags

 Feature flags have many use cases and a wide spectrum of implementations.
 With Decider the two supported types of flags are `boolean` and `percentile`.
-For out purposes at [VSCO](http://vsco.co) these have been enough to handle most all of our needs.
+For our purposes at [VSCO](http://vsco.co) these have been enough to handle most all of our needs.

 #### Boolean Flags
 An example use case for a `boolean` flag would be an API kill switch that could alleviate load for a backing database.